mmischell/bios-611-project/README.md

 docker run -v $(pwd):/home/rstudio  -p 8787:8787 -e PASSWORD=pwd -it 611-final
 ```

 Navigate to localhost:8787 via a browser to access the development environment.
+Sign in with username rstudio and passoword pwd.

 # Building the report
 The entrypoint for this project is the Makefile, which describes how to run the project and generate the report.